• Skip to primary navigation

 brownies with reeses peanut butter cups on top on a white surface

-How long do peanut butter cup brownies last for?
+How long do Reese's peanut butter cup brownies last for?

-These will last for a good two weeks, as long as you keep them refrigerated and covered.
-They do hold up fine at room temperature but for that truly fudgy texture, keep them cool.
+These will last for a good two weeks, as long as you keep them refrigerated and covered in an airtight container.
+They do hold up fine at room temperature but for that truly fudgy texture, keep them chilled.

 Can I freeze them?

-Yes, Reese's peanut butter brownies are one of the best desserts for freezing because they are so dense and thick.
-You can put them into airtight containers and freeze for up to 3 months, or you can freeze the whole slab.
-To defrost the brownies, transfer them to the fridge and leave them there overnight.
+Yes, brownies are one of the best desserts for freezing because they are so dense and thick.
+You can put them into airtight containers and freeze for up to 3 months, or you can freeze the whole slab wrapped in plastic wrap.
+To defrost the brownies, transfer them to the fridge and leave them there overnight, or let them sit out at room temperature for an hour or two.
 Do not refreeze.
+For more storing and freezing information, check out my how to store brownies guide.

-Can I use large Reese's peanut butter cups instead of mini ones?
+Can I use large peanut butter cups instead of mini ones?

 Yes.
-The mini ones are a little more cute and convenient but you can chop up the larger ones if that's all you have.
+The mini ones are a little cuter and more convenient but you can chop up the larger ones if that's all you have.
 You can even put them in whole if you want extra chunky pieces in your brownies.

 How many does this recipe serve?